vectordotdev/vector/rfcs/2022-03-xx-xyz-ingest-opentelemtry-traces.md

 ### Traces normalization/format enforcement

-For cross format operation like `opentelemetry_traces` source to `datadog_traces` sinks or the opposite (Datadog to OpenTelemetry) trace standardization is require so between sinks/sources traces will follow one single universal representation, there is two major possible approach
+For cross format operation like `opentelemetry_traces` source to `datadog_traces` sinks or the opposite (Datadog to OpenTelemetry) trace standardization is require so between sinks/sources traces will follow one single universal representation, there is two major possible approach:

   1. Stick to a `LogEvent` based representation and leverage [Vector event schema][schema-work]
   2. Move traces away from their current representation (as LogEvent) and build a new container based on a set of dedicated structs representing traces and spans with common properties and generic key/value store(s) to allow a certain degree of flexibility.

 The second option would have to provide a way to store, at least, all fields from both Opentelemetry and Datadog Traces:
 Datadog [newer trace format][otlp-trace-proto-def] (condensed):